 Award-winning artist Maya Ramsay works with historically and politically important sites, employing a variety of processes to capture visual histories that would otherwise be lost or unseen.
 Maya predominantly uses a unique process that she developed twenty years ago, which enables her to lift surfaces from these sites.
 Recent projects include:

 The Countless project includes a series of 30 graphite rubbings from the graves of migrants who died at sea whilst trying to reach Europe.
-It is 30 years since the first recorded migrant shipwreck occured in Europe.
+In 2017 it was 30 years since the first recorded migrant shipwreck occured in Europe.
 Migrant's graves are marked with numbers rather than names as the majority of their bodies remain unidentified.

 Alongside the nameless grave rubbings are a series of rubbings from the names painted on the sides of shipwrecked migrant boats.
 The names often refer to the owner of the boat or to religious phrases such as 'In God We Trust'.
 Migrant's boats are destroyed by the authorities.